salvo-rs/salvo/crates/oapi-macros/docs/params.md

 #### Field nullability and required rules

-Same rules for nullability and required status apply for _`IntoParams`_ field attributes as for _`ToSchema`_ field attributes.
+Same rules for nullability and required status apply for _`IntoParameters`_ field attributes as for _`ToSchema`_ field attributes.
 [See the rules][`derive@ToSchema#field-nullability-and-required-rules`].

 # Partial `#[serde(...)]` attributes support

-IntoParams derive has partial support for [serde attributes].
+IntoParameters derive has partial support for [serde attributes].
 These supported attributes will reflect to the generated OpenAPI doc.
 The following attributes are currently supported:

 * `rename_all = "..."` Supported at the container level.